Melbourne Mint - precious metals retailer

 What we did

-- Fixed conversion tracking first.
+• Fixed conversion tracking first.
 Installed proper Google Ads conversion tracking via Google Tag Manager, triggered only on purchase confirmation with the order ID passed as a unique identifier to prevent double-counting.
-Verified against actual order data in the Shopify backend.
+Verified against actual order data in the WooCommerce backend.

 The result

 Monthly ad spend went from $2,000 to $3,500 as results justified the increase.
-Revenue attributable to Google Ads went from roughly break-even to a consistent, predictable, high-return acquisition channel.
+Revenue attributable to Google Ads moved from below the client's commercial target to a consistent, predictable, high-return acquisition channel.